-House panel backs citing two Trump officials with contempt over census
+House panel backs contempt citations for two Trump Cabinet members over census

 “Is it really about citizenship?
 No. It’s about reducing the number of people of color being counted in the census.
 That’s exactly what it’s about,” Representative Rashida Tlaib said.

-The U.S. Supreme Court is due to rule by the end of this month in the administration’s appeal of a judge’s ruling that blocked the addition of the question as a violation of federal law.
-The judge’s ruling came in a lawsuit by a group of states and immigrant rights organizations arguing that including a citizenship question would frighten immigrants and Latinos from participating in the decennial national population count.
+The U.S. Supreme Court is due to rule by the end of this month on the administration’s appeal of a judge’s ruling that blocked the addition of the question as a violation of federal law.
+The judge’s ruling came in a lawsuit by a group of states and immigrant rights organizations arguing that including a citizenship question would frighten immigrants and Latinos from participating in the national population count, which takes place every ten years.

 Critics have said Republicans want to engineer a deliberate population undercount in Democratic-leaning areas where many immigrants live in order to gain seats in the House.
 The census population count is used to allot seats in the House and to guide distribution of billions of dollars of federal funds.

+Citizenship has not been asked of all households since the 1950 census, featuring since then only on questionnaires sent to a smaller subset of the population.

+On the importance of the census, Democratic Representative Alexandria Ocasio-Cortez said at the meeting, “This determines who is here (in Congress).
+This determines who has power in the United States of America.”

-Reporting by Mark Hosenball, Jan Wolfe, Steve Holland, Makini Brice and David Morgan; Editing by Kevin Drawbaugh; Bill Trott and Will Dunham
+Reporting by Mark Hosenball, Jan Wolfe, Steve Holland, Makini Brice and David Morgan; Editing by Kevin Drawbaugh, Will Dunham and Rosalba O'Brien